mediadesignpractices/othermill/eagle-othermill.md

  Otherplan, can import `.brd` files directly from EAGLE (hooray, no Gerber file nonsense!).

- 1. To import your `.brd` file click `Import Files in the Otherplan` setup window and select your file.
-If you have done this correctly you should see your PCB design on the material in the UI.
+ 1. To import your `.brd` file click `Import Files in the Otherplan` setup window (look for a white heading reading `plans`, its below that) and select your file.
+If you have done this correctly you should see your PCB design reflected on the material in the UI.

  (insert photo of the above here)

 ## Selecting Mills / Configuring Feeds and Speeds

-blah blah
+Below the `plans` window is another window wherein you can configure placement of the board, what parts to cut, etc..
+Start at the `Tools to Use` section:

+1. When you imported your `.brd` file Otherplan should have automatically added a `1/32" Flat End Mill` to the `Tools to Use` window.
+There are two other slots for `Tools to Use`.
+Click and Select both `1/64"` and `1/8"`.

+2. Wait for the graphical representation of the .brd design to update in the UI.

+3.

 ## Flight Check